germuth/3D-HP-Protein-Folding/README.md

 <b>Jmol:</b>

 Our program also makes use of an open source, free, java application called Jmol.
 Jmol is meant to serve as a universal application for displaying all kinds of molecular structures.
-It can display everything from nucleic acids, quaternary proteins, to ligands.

 <b>PDB File:</b>